 Information plays a key role in financial markets.
 Conventional wisdom in the finance and accounting literature suggests that when investors receive a common signal, their beliefs converge.
 For example, for a signal in between two investors' priors, an optimistic investor revises her belief downward while a pessimistic investor updates upward.
 Despite this perception, there is ample empirical and theoretical evidence (e.g., Gentzkow and Shapiro (2006), Filipowicz et al. (2018), Fryer et al. (2019), Kartik et al. (2021)) that individuals often reject information that does not conform to their priors, believing that the news is not informative.
-In this case, new information can actually cause their beliefs to diverge more.
-We theoretically and empirically investigate the effect of information on the beliefs divergence.
-First we develop a theoretical model of investors in a firm and show that when investors disagree about the firm's value and are uncertain about the precision of a signal about the firm's value, investors' beliefs can diverge more after they observe the signal.
-Because beliefs cannot be observed in the data directly, we derive predictions about an observable variable - trading volume.
-We choose it as our research setting because trading volume is "a product of the extent to which investors hold diverse opinions ... and the extent to which these opinions change on average" at the time when a new piece of information arrives (Verrecchia (2001)), in contrast to the price change, which is a function only of the average evolution of investors' beliefs.
-Finally, we empirically test the predictions from our model using trading volume around quarterly earnings disclosures of publicly traded U.S. firms.
+In this case, new information can actually cause their beliefs to diverge more.1 We theoretically and empirically investigate the effect of information on the beliefs divergence.
+First we develop a theoretical model of investors in a firm and show that uncertainty over the precision of a signal implies that investors' beliefs can diverge more after observing a signal.
+Because beliefs cannot be observed in the data directly, we derive predictions about trading volume.
+We choose trading volume as our research setting because trading volume is "a product of the extent to which investors hold diverse opinions ... and the extent to which these opinions change on average" at the time when a new piece of information arrives (Verrecchia (2001)), in contrast to the price change, which is a function only of the average evolution of investors' beliefs.
+Finally, we test the predictions from our model around quarterly earnings disclosures of publicly traded U.S. firms.